-- Risk Policies, Methodologies/Standards and Procedures/Process Guides: Well-defined risk policies by risk type provide the principles by which the Group manages its risks.
-Methodologies/Standards provide specific directions that help support and enforce policies, Procedures/Process Guides provide more detailed guidance to assist with the implementation of policies. - People: Attracting the right talent and skillset is key to ensuring a well-functioning EWRM Framework.
-The organization continuously evolves and proactively responds to the increasing complexity of the Group as well as the economic and regulatory environment. - Technology and Data: Appropriate technology and sound data management support risk management activities.
+- Risk Policies, Methodologies/Standards and Procedures addressing all areas of material risks: Welldefined risk policies by risk type provide the principles by which the Group manages its risks.
+Methodologies/Standards provide specific directions that help support and enforce policies.
+Procedures provide more detailed guidance to assist with the implementation of policies. - People: Attracting the right talent and skills is key to ensuring a well-functioning Group EWRM framework.
+The organisation continuously evolves and proactively responds to the increasing complexity of the Group as well as the economic and regulatory environment. - Technology and Data: Appropriate technology and sound data management support risk management activities.